The eye-catching waterfalls in Sri Lanka

 St Clair’s falls

-St Clair’s falls is one of the most beautiful waterfalls in Sri Lanka, it is a double cascading waterfall and fed by many sources, it is situated near the Deon falls.
+St Clair’s Falls is one of the most beautiful waterfalls in Sri Lanka, it is a double cascading waterfall and fed by many sources, it is situated near the Deon falls.
 This cascading waterfall is situated on the Colombo-Hatton main road.
 The biggest and most beautiful is the Maha ella, which is about 80 meters high and it is fed by Kotmale Oya.
 The smaller part of the waterfall calls Kuda Ella and it is 50 meters in height.
 The waterfall can be easily viewed from the A7 main road.

-St Clair’s falls is one of the most beautiful waterfalls in the country.
+St Clair’s Falls is one of the most beautiful waterfalls in the country.
 Even though it is not as high as most other waterfalls, it surpasses most other waterfalls in beauty.
 The waterfall is beautifully shaped by three cascades of the rock that it is anchored on.
 St.Clairs waterfall is largely depending on the Kothmale Oya for its share of water from nature.

 If you judge the quality of the waterfall on the amount of water that flows through, then Dunhinda is definitely one important waterfall for you.
-This Sri Lankan marvel has a great sheet of flowing water in the island.
+This Sri Lankan marvel has a great sheet of flowing water on the island.
 It produces a mist at the moment it touches the ground that capable of covering the whole region.
 The waterfall is surrounded by beautiful forested area and light trek leads you to the waterfall from the main road.

 Suratalie Ella is located on the Ratnapura-Bandarawela main road between Belihuloya and Beragala.
 The waterfall is picturesquely located amidst the thick jungle.
 The vegetation of the surrounding area is categorized under wet evergreen rain forest.
 As the name suggests (rain forest), this low-elevated area records a high rainfall throughout the year.
 Therefore, Suratali Ella is pouring down with heavy force and a large amount of water.